Overview of XTB fees and charges

 - Non-trading fees.
 These occur related to some operations you make in your account, i.e. depositing money to your account, withdrawing money from it or not trading for an extended amount of time.

-We compare XTB fees with its closest competitors, IG and eToro.
+We compare XTB fees with its closest competitors, eToro and Trading 212.

 XTB trading fees

 XTB's trading fees are low which makes it suitable for you even if you trade often (i.e. multiple times a week).